 After school care is available to all families at Caliber Schools until 6 pm daily.
 During this time, students will be able to complete homework and engage in a range of activities.
 We are excited to partner with the BACR Kids Club to bring an awesome selection of afterschool activities for our students.
-These after school activities are optional, but they will be held at our school from 3:00 pm to 6:30 pm Mon-Thurs and 1:00 pm to 6:30 pm on Fridays and any other early release days throughout the school year.
+These afterschool activities are optional, but they will be held at our school from 3:15 pm to 6:00 pm Mon-Thurs and 12:25 pm to 6:00 pm on Fridays and any other early release days throughout the school year.
+Our after school care program will begin on Monday, August 13th for all registered families.